Reference: Advanced question syntax

 The question parser supports regular expression matching (Boost syntax).

-The following example matches computer names that begin with the letter t in the tam.local domain.
+The following example matches computer names that begin with the letter q in the qatam.local domain.

-The Detect Primary Alerts saved question uses a regular expression to collect results that match any digit 0-9.
-Because Detect alerts have numeric IDs, this expression would exclude empty results.
+The Detect Primary Alerts sensor uses a regular expression to collect results that match any digit 0-9.
+Because Detect alerts have numeric IDs, this expression excludes empty results.

 You can also use a combination of negation and regular expressions to build filter expressions.
 For example, the built-in computer group No Computers uses a question with the not matches expression and a regular expression (.*) to match empty results.
 The author knows that Computer Name always returns a string, so it is a clever way to turn off a scheduled action.
-The default action group includes only No Computers so that no computers are targeted until an administrator knowingly changes the configuration.
+The Default action group includes only No Computers.
+To prevent the Tanium Server from deploying certain actions to any endpoints, modify those actions to target the Default action group.

 For computer groups with filter-defined membership, the question parser converts the specified computer group name into the question that determines membership.
 In the following example, the computer group named Windows is parsed into its definition: is Windows contains true.